 7. Inquiries related to the competition will be responded to via e-mail: email@example.com

-1. Please submit the digital version of drawings and related documents to email@example.com.
+1. Please submit the digital version of drawings and related documents to firstname.lastname@example.org.
 Please include “Competition+ Registration Serial Number” in the e-mail subject line.
-If the entry is too large to be attached, please upload to online file sharing website such as “Wetransfer” or “Googledrive” and provide download link in the submission email.
+If the entry is too large to attached, please upload to online file sharing website such as “We transfer” or “Google drive” and provide download link in the submission email.
 Entries will be printed and laid out by the committee.

 2. Language: English

 3. Scale and dimensions must be in metric units.

 4. Documents: Recognizable scanned copy of passport and student card should be attached in the e-mail.
 Students themselves are responsible for the authenticity of the documents.

 5. Entry Requirements

 a.
 Specification: The layout of the 841mm x 594mm drawing should be horizontal.
 Each work should be composed of 3 drawings as follows: